nadinekuo/www/about/releases/ET_2019_03_announcement.md

 The changes between this and the previous release include:

 ## Larger changes since last release

+* Ticket tracking system moved to bitbucket: https://bitbucket.org/einsteintoolkit/tickets/
+* Subversion infrastucture for thorns is no longer maintained at LSU.
+Instead, the svn checkout mechanism supported by github.com is used.
+* Llama supports tensorweights other than 1.0 or 0.0
+* Added EinsteinAnalysis/Hydro_Analysis/Hydro_Analysis_Masses.F90 in order to compute the total baryonic mass and baryonic mass within user defined radii.
+* A summary of changes:
+    - add support for very large grids where 64bit integer are needed for grid indices and sizes of transfer buffers
+    - fix how how physical_time_per_hour is computed
+    - add functionality to align interior of grid functions to cache boundaries.
+This requires changes to Cactus and PUGH as well.
+    - add a parameter "granularity" to make sure the interior of components is a multiple of N points in each direction
+* The version of MPI bundled with the ET is now OpenMPI 1.10.7
+* The SystemTopology thorn now supports hwloc 2.0

 ## How to upgrade from Chien-Shiung Wu (ET_2018_09)